 My eyes crack open.
 7am.
 Roll over.
 Grab my phone.
 Start scrolling…

 Check Product Hunt.
-Ahh, shit.
+Ahh, crap.
 Someone just launched an app similar to my product (and we’re still in beta).

 Scroll through Twitter.
 Shit!
-This person I’m jealous of just announced a another success.
+This person I’m jealous of just announced another success.

 Read Medium.
 Fuck.
 Someone wrote a post almost identical to what I wrote months ago and they’re getting more traction.